 top of page

-Sunbird Bio is developing protein-based diagnostic tests that provide unprecedented insights to enable earlier, more accurate diagnosis and treatment of Alzheimer’s disease, other neurological disorders and early-stage cancer.
+Sunbird Bio is developing blood-based diagnostic tests that provide unprecedented insights to enable earlier, more accurate diagnosis and treatment of Alzheimer's disease, Parkinson's disease and other neurological disorders.

 Sunbird Bio Icon

-We are the first company to overcome the challenge of accurately detecting and differentiating the specific proteins that aggregate, and therefore signal the presence of Alzheimer's disease, with a simple blood draw.
+We are the first company to overcome the challenge of directly detecting and differentiating the specific proteins that aggregate in the brain and signal the presence of disease with a simple blood draw.

 Sunbird Bio APex Technology.png